-MoDOT's emphasis is on expenditures for routine maintenance of the system (maintenance appropriation) and rehabilitation and construction of the system (construction appropriation).
-Total expenditures are \$146.4 million less for the nine months ended March 31, 2008 than for the nine months ended March 31, 2007.
-Construction expenditures have decreased for the same period, percentage and dollars, as a result of reduced bond proceeds and a reduced construction program.
-Administration, FFIS, and Motor Carriers remain relatively constant as a percent of total expenditures, consistent with the desired trend.
+The department's emphasis is on expenditures for routine maintenance of the system (maintenance appropriation) and rehabilitation and construction of the system (construction appropriation).
+Construction expenditures have decreased from the same period for fiscal year 2007, percentage and dollars, as a result of reduced bond proceeds and a reduced construction program.
+Expenditures from administration, FFIS, and Motor Carriers as a percent of total expenditures remain constant, which is consistent with the desired trend.
 Highway Safety and Multimodal fluctuate depending on availability of federal grants.